Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 - You also have the option to set the thickness and opacity of the trend line.

 - You can set the type of trend line you want.
-You have the option to insert a linear, exponential, polynomial, and moving average trend line among others.
+You have the option to insert a linear, exponential, polynomial, and moving average trend line, among others.

 - Finally, the Label option is interesting.
-You can either set it to ‘none’ (in which case there will be no label), ‘custom’ (in which case you will get a customizable legend for the trend line or ‘Use equation’ (in which case you can actually display the equation for the trend line).
+You can either set it to ‘none’ (in which case there will be no label), ‘custom’ (in which case you will get a customizable legend for the trend line or ‘Use equation’ (in which case you can display the equation for the trend line).

 Using the trend line equation, you can easily extrapolate and find y-values for any selected point on the trend line, given an x-value (or vice-versa).